webclinic017/surfingcrypto/docsrc/source/bodytext.md

 The package is used as in `main.py`.
 This script is executed on a AWS ec2 istance every day at `06:30 AM UTC`.

-1. The [Scraper()](/reference/scraper.rst) module gets the necesarriy data from [coinmarketcap.com](http://www.coinmarketcap.com) and stores data locally.
+1. The [Scraper()](/_autosummary/surfingcrypto.scraper.Scraper.rst) class gets the necesarriy data from [coinmarketcap.com](http://www.coinmarketcap.com) and stores data locally.

-2. [Tg_notifications()](/reference/telegram.rst) starts a telegram client to send outputs to bot followers.
+2. [Tg_notifications()](/_autosummary/surfingcrypto.telegram_bot.rst) starts a telegram client to send outputs to bot followers.

-3. [CoinFigure()](/reference/plotting.rst) Creates a figure that resumes the last month of data.
+3. [CoinFigure()](/_autosummary/surfingcrypto.plotting.CoinFigure.rst) Creates a figure that resumes the last month of data.
 If requested, it plots also technical indicators.

 The folder `examples` contains `main.ipynb` that allows to experiment interactively with the repository capacities.